Cross-model Fairness: Empirical Study of Fairness and Ethics Under Model Multiplicity: Navigating Model Multiplicity in View of Cross-model Fairness

-The notion of fairness studied by this paper is built upon the \emph{model multiplicity} phenomenon understood here as existence of a collection of data-driven models that are indistinguishable in terms of their predictive performance under a fixed evaluation strategy~\cite{breiman2001statistical,marx2020predictive}.
+The notion of fairness studied in this paper is built upon the \emph{model multiplicity} phenomenon understood here as existence of a collection of data-driven models that are indistinguishable in terms of their predictive performance under a fixed evaluation strategy~\cite{breiman2001statistical,marx2020predictive}.
 Furthermore, in this work we are interested in \emph{crisp binary classification} in which one outcome is universally preferred to the other by individuals whose case is being decided.
-Therefore, a model \(f : \mathcal{X} \rightarrow \mathcal{Y}\) classifies an instance \(x \in \mathcal{X}\) as \(f(x) = \hat{y}\), where \(\hat{y} \in \mathcal{Y} \equiv \{0, 1\}\) and \(1\) represents a favourable outcome.
-Additionally,
+Therefore, a model \(f : \mathcal{X} \mapsto \mathcal{Y}\) classifies an instance \(x \in \mathcal{X}\) as \(f(x) = \hat{y}\), where \(\hat{y} \in \mathcal{Y} \equiv \{0, 1\}\) and \(1\) represents a favourable outcome.
+Predictive performance of such a model is measured on a predetermined validation data subset \(\widetilde{X} = \{ x_i \}_{i=1}^n \) of size \(n \in \mathbb{N}\), where \( x_i \in \mathcal{X}\), accompanied by annotations \(\widetilde{Y} = \{y_i\}_{i=1}^n\), where \(y_i \in \mathcal{Y}\), using a selected metric \( m : \mathcal{Y} \times \mathcal{Y} \mapsto \mathbb{R} \) calculated as \( m \left( f(\widetilde{X}), \widetilde{Y} \right) \).
+In our initial analysis we rely on linear, polynomial, \(k\)-nearest neighbours and decision tree classifiers applied to a synthetic two-dimensional data set, which helps us to demonstrate the principles of cross-model fairness that arises under utility-based predictive multiplicity through visual inspection and hand-crafted examples; all of our results, nonetheless, can be easily generalised beyond this restrictive setting.